artemiyk909/Skrepka-Terms-of-service/index.md

 Must be canceled through:

 * Your Skrepka profile settings on the website; or
-* The cancellation link included in billing emails from **Paddle.com Market Ltd** (our Merchant of Record for web purchases).
+* the cancellation link included in billing emails from Stripe (our Merchant of Record for web purchases).

 ## Virtual Currency ("Skrepki")